cloudflare/workers-docs/content/templates/CONTRIBUTING.md

 First clone the [template creator](https://github.com/victoriabernard92/workers-template-creator) and follow the instructions in the README to get your project started.

 Never commit the `worker` directory.
-Commit your `wrangler.toml`and `workers-site` directory (if applicable) with the requirerd `type`, but don't commit the account tags.
+Commit your `wrangler.toml`and `workers-site` directory (if applicable) with the required `type`, but don't commit the account tags.

 # Writing Templates